simp/pupmod-simp-simpkv/REFERENCE.md

    * Other keys for configuration specific to the backend may also be present.
-* **'backend'** `String`: Name of the backend to use.

-  * When present, must match a key in the `backends` option of the merged options Hash.
-  * When absent and not specified in `libkv::options`, this function will look for a 'default.xxx' backend whose name matches the `resource` option.
-This is typically the catalog resource id of the calling Class, specific defined type instance, or defined type.
-    If no match is found, it will use the 'default' backend.
 * **'environment'** `String`: Puppet environment to prepend to keys.

   * When set to a non-empty string, it is prepended to the key used in